SmailikHappy/smailikhappy.github.io/_posts/2024-01-26-Deferred_renderer_project.md

 This project was undertaken as part of a university course assignment aimed at deepening expertise in a desired topic.
 I chose to focus on exploring new methods to optimize the renderer and delving deeper into low-level graphic APIs.

-> The project codebase cannot be shared due to a protection of NDA, but there are some images!
+> The project codebase cannot be shared due to protection of NDA rules!
-{: .prompt-info}
+{: .prompt-warning}

 ## Features of the project